Safety in private rented accommodation

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015

-The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 came into effect on the 1 October 2015 and all landlords must now fit at least one smoke alarm on every floor of their property
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 came into effect on 1 October 2015 and all landlords must now fit at least one smoke alarm on every floor of their property.

 Landlords must also make sure smoke and carbon monoxide alarms are in working order at the start of every new tenancy.

-The new regulations are enforced by the local authority and our officers will be able to impose fines (up to £5,000) on a landlord who fails to comply with a notice we send to him/her that instructs them to supply and fit working alarms in their property.
+The new regulations are enforced by the local authority and our officers will be able to impose fines (of up to £5,000) on a landlord who fails to comply with a notice we send to him/her that instructs them to supply and fit working alarms in their property.

-- Statement of Principles for Monetary Penalty Charges how the regulations will be enforced.
+- Statement of Principles for Monetary Penalty Charges and how the regulations will be enforced;

 - Smoke and Carbon Monoxide Alarm (England) Regulations 2015.

-Landlords should be aware that the regulations do not contain all the fire safety requirements which their premises may be subject to.
-There are fire safety requirements under other legislation which may be applicable, such as under Part 1 of the Housing Act 2004 and the Regulatory Reform (Fire Safety) Order 2005.
+Landlords should be aware that the regulations do not contain all the fire safety requirements that their premises may be subject to.
+There are fire safety requirements under other legislation that may be applicable, such as under Part 1 of the Housing Act 2004 and the Regulatory Reform (Fire Safety) Order 2005.

 How to get in touch with us

-If you would like to raise a Service Request, please contact us by telephone or e-mail using the details below.
-Alternatively you can use the on-line Service Request form.
+If you would like to contact us by telephone or e-mail, please use the details below.
+Alternatively, you can use the online contact request form.

-If you have any comments about the Council's Housing Enforcement Policy, please let us know using the e-mail address below.
+If you have any comments about our housing enforcement policy, please let us know using the e-mail address below.